armoniax/amax.whitepaper/amax.whitepaper-en.md

 ## Tokenomics

-Armonia meta chain has her native token `$AMAX` which is not only a source of power to all activities on `AMC` but can also serve child chains and even become their native token when chosen so by the child chains.
+Armonia meta chain has its native token `$AMAX` which is not only a source of power to all activities on `AMC` but can also serve child chains and even become their native token when chosen so by the child chains.

-The total supply of `$AMAX` is 1 billion and there's no systematic inflation.
-But Armonia `DAO` can decide whether to inflate `$AMAX` to make the ecosystem even more successful.
+The total supply of `$AMAX` is 1 billion and there won't be any systematic inflation.
+Armonia `DAO` can decide whether to inflate `$AMAX` to make the ecosystem even more successful.

 ### Token distribution